marcelropos/HM-DiscordBot/Bot.md

 Permission: Moderator

-Adds the studenty role to that Student
+Adds the studenty role to that Student.
+It will also verify that user on any other server with the Bot where the student is.

 ### Verify itself